 Agua Caliente Hill Trail is a 9 mile lightly trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
-Dogs and horses are also able to use this trail but must be kept on leash.
+The trail offers a number of activity options and is best used from March until October.
+Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great for hiking with a dog.
 Beautiful views.